Nation of Ishui

 Role: Exploration and Navigation.

-The Arahi constellation symbolizes guidance, discovery, and connection.
-The Arahi Navigators are the explorers and traders of Ishui, using their deep knowledge of celestial navigation to chart new territories and establish trade routes.
-They are adventurous, curious, and skilled in interpreting the stars.
-The Arahi play a crucial role in expanding Ishui’s horizons, bringing back knowledge, resources, and fostering relationships with the other nations of Tokavah.
+The Arahi tribe embody the spirit of exploration.
+They set sails toward the unknown.
+Sailors, astronomers, merchants, and cartographers are all common professions among the Arahi, using their deep knowledge of celestial navigation to chart new territories and establish trade routes.
 However, the Arahi are not just charting above land.
-With most Ishui learning to breath water a young age, the Arahi explore the depths of the Moonlit Sea, mapping the seabed and discovering all manner of life.
-Navigators, sailors, astronomers, and cartographers are all common professions among the Arahi.
+Since many Ishui learn to breathe water at a young age, the Arahi explore the depths of the Moonlit Sea, mapping the seabed and the massive series of sunken caverns around the island.

 Uta'Kani